Policy Framework

 Activities

-The Thematic Working Group Policy Framework brings together interested COPA Members to jointly work on identifying and developing policy interventions suitable for GHG mitigation measures.
+Representing one of the core processes for a sustainable ODS and HFC bank management identified by COPA, the Thematic Working Group on Policy Framework brings together interested COPA Members to jointly work on identifying and developing policy interventions suitable for GHG mitigation measures.

 More information